Quick overview

 First of all, you must notify the seller that you want to withdraw from the contract within the aforementioned 14 days.
 Most often, pre-made forms are used for this, but sometimes it is enough to send this information to the trader by e-mail.

 You are obliged to send the goods back to the trader within a further 14 days of being notified that you are withdrawing from the contract.
-The goods should be in their original condition, with no signs of use or damage.
-If you return goods that are not in their original condition, the trader may charge you for damages.
-Remember to include all accessories and documents.
+You can try on the goods in the same way as in a bricks-and-mortar shop – for example, try on clothes or switch on electronics to check their basic functions.
+If you return goods that are not in their original condition, the shop may charge you for damages.
+Don’t forget to include any accessories and receipts.

 In most cases, you will have to pay the cost of returning the goods, such as postage.
 However, some e-shops offer a free returns option and will pay the costs for you.

 After that, the obligation passes to the trader, who must refund you for the goods within 14 days of your withdrawal.
+However, they can delay the refund until they receive the returned goods or proof of dispatch.
 Most often, they will refund it back to the card or account you used to pay for the goods.

-If an e-shop refuses to give you the money back, this may be a breach of the law.
+If an e-shop refuses to refund you, it may be breaking the law.
 In this case, you have the option of contacting the Czech Trade Inspection Authority and filing a complaint through them.
 If you would even consider a pre-litigation notice, please do not hesitate to contact us.
 We will be happy to prepare all documentation for you and, in the event of a lawsuit, we will also represent you in court.

 Companies deliberately offer easy returns because people buy more.
 And as studies have shown, if a store offers a longer return period, people tend to keep the product.